stvlynn/hello-adp/README.md

 ## What is this?

-Hello ADP is a documentation website.
-It serves as:
+Hello ADP is a documentation of best practices for [Tencent Cloud ADP](https://adp.tencentcloud.com/).

+Tencent Cloud Agent Development Platform (ADP) is an enterprise-grade platform for building agent applications.
+It provides a variety of AI agent development frameworks, including **LLM+RAG**, **Workflow**, and **Multi-agent**, along with API services, enabling faster and more efficient building and deployment of agent solutions across enterprise scenarios.

+This documentation serves as:

 - **Learning Resource**: A collection of tutorials and best practices for Tencent Cloud Agent Development Platform (ADP)
 - **Reference Implementation**: A modern, responsive website demonstrating Fumadocs capabilities
-- **Community Project**: A collaborative effort by FirstLab community members
+- **Community Project**: A collaborative effort by Tencent Cloud ADP community members
 - **Interactive Documentation**: Includes real-time interactive demos to help you learn by doing

 ## Features